brickcap/openresty_examples/book.md

 #### init_by_lua

-init_by lua directive runs the lua code specified by the parameter string on a global level.
+init_by_lua directive runs the lua code specified by the parameter string on a global level.
+As the name probably suggests the init_by_lua runs the lua code as nginx is initializing (loading the configuration files).
+As a result we can declare parameters here that will be used by directives in the configuration files after they are loaded.
-This is most useful when you want to register lua global variables or start lua modules during the nginx server start up.
+Thus init_by_lua is useful when you want to register lua global variables or start lua modules during the nginx server start up.

 Before we take a look at the example of `init_by_lua` a friendly warning.

-Refrain from using lua global variables.
+As a general principle refrain from using lua global variables.
 For most variables you should use a `local` keyword to declare lua variables local to it's scope.
 And remember any variable declared without a `local` keyword is global in lua.